16 Top-Rated Attractions & Places to Visit in Canberra

 You can step back in time and tour some of the homestead's rooms, filled with antique treasures, or stroll through the beautiful gardens.
 After exploring the grounds, the café is a great place to enjoy a snack.

 Address: Tharwa Drive, Tharwa

 About an hour's drive from Canberra, Goulburn is the center of a wealthy farming district at the junction of the Wollondilly and Mulwarry Rivers.
-The discovery of gold at Braidwood, 87 km south, brought the town wealth.
+The discovery of gold at Braidwood, 87 kilometers south, brought the town wealth.
 Today, many handsome buildings bear witness to the town's prosperity in the 1870s.
 Of particular interest are Riversdale Historic Homestead, the town hall, courthouse, and St. Saviour's Cathedral.

 The little settlement of Berrima was founded around 1830 and is one of Australia's best-preserved Georgian towns.
-In the last few decades, the beauty of the Georgian buildings has been rediscovered and the town is now protected as a national monument.
+In the last few decades, the beauty of the Georgian buildings has been rediscovered, and the town is now protected as a national monument.